-The reform bill is currently before Parliament therefore the impacts of the proposed reforms are currently unclear.

-Additional legislation is expected later in 2022 that will provide detail on the transfer of assets and liabilities to the water service entities.
+The impacts of the proposed reforms are currently unclear.
+Additional information is expected later in 2023 that will provide detail on the transfer of assets and liabilities to the water service entities.

 As at 30 June 2022, Council has \$17.3m of borrowings and activity deficits related to three waters activities, the carrying value of Council's Three Waters Assets was \$85.031 million.
 Three Waters Asset capital additions during the year was \$3.266 million and annual operating expenditure in relation to Three Waters Assets was \$4.233 million.